-Also known as Violette de Bordeaux, the irresistible fruit of the Negronne fig tree has the sweetest, darkest red flesh of any fig, real or imagined.
-Spread a ripe Negronne fig on a piece of toast and you'll swear you're eating raspberry jam.
+Also known as Violette de Bordeaux, the irresistible fruit of the Negronne fig tree has the sweetest, darkest red flesh of any fig. Spread a ripe Negronne fig on a piece of toast and you'll swear you're eating raspberry jam.
 Bears at an early age.
-Negronne leaves are a deep, rich green, narrower and more imbricated than other varieties.
+Negronne leaves are a deep, rich green, narrower and more deeply lobed than other varieties.
 The tree is a natural dwarf, adapts easily to container culture, and can give you two crops of succulent figs a year.
+Adaptable to coastal and inland areas.
 Who could ask for anything more?
-This Negronne fig tree is grown in 4" x 9" grower pots that promote lengthy root systems.
-Current size is about 2.5' tall.
+As of September 2023, trees are about 3' tall with 3/8" caliper, going dormant.
+Grown in 4" x 9" pots.

 |